Do you know what conditional logic is?

 - IF you are a speaker, THEN you could bypass specific track registration, have a different price, and/or be given access to speaker elements, like Swoogo’s Speaker Resource Center.

-So take that concept, and now make it infinite.
+So take that concept, and then make it infinite.

 No, I’m serious.